railcore/railcore.github.io/wiki/duet_switchless_homing.md

+---
-# Switchless Homing using the Duet (Trinamic 2660 drivers)
+title: Switchless Homing using the Duet (Trinamic 2660 drivers)
+---
 ## Background
 The Trinamic 2660 drivers have stall detection that can identify dropped steps through back-emf from the stepper motor itself.
 This is referred to as StallGuard.
 RRF on the Duet Wifi offers us several options as to what action to take when a motor stall is detected.
 You can read about those [[https://duet3d.dozuki.com/Wiki/Gcode#Section_M915_Configure_motor_stall_detection|here]].